Wirecloud/wirecloud/README.md

 ## Documentation

-You can find the User & Programmer's Manual and the Install & Administration Guide on [readthedocs.org](https://wirecloud.readthedocs.org)
+You can find the User & Programmer's Manual and the Install & Administration Guide on [Read the Docs](https://wirecloud.readthedocs.io)

 ## Install

     $ sudo pip install wirecloud

-See the [installation guide](https://wirecloud.readthedocs.org/en/latest/installation_guide/) for more info.
+See the [installation guide](https://wirecloud.readthedocs.io/en/stable/installation_guide/) for more info.

 ## Bugs and feature requests